 Advertising can be used to promote gender equality and challenge gender stereotypes.
 Studies have shown that media images are more impactful than books on gender equality.
 Advertisers can showcase their customers’ diversity in their communications and ultimately help create an environment where all genders are respected, accepted, and valued.

-Banning gender stereotypes in British ads represented a significant step towards fostering more inclusive and equitable advertising practices.
+The ASA’s move recognized advertising’s powerful role in shaping cultural norms.
+By tackling gender bias at a structural level, the UK encouraged other nations to assess their own practices and reinforced that inclusive advertising is not just ethical—it’s necessary. a significant step towards fostering more inclusive and equitable advertising practices.
 It signaled the recognition of the influential role of advertising in shaping societal perceptions and aimed to create a more diverse and empowering representation of gender in the media.

 guide-to-product-marketing